 Pricing and How to Purchase

-Early sales of annual parking tags for the national park begin on January 17, 2023.
-Visitors can purchase these tags in person at any visitors’ center, or online at https://smokiesinformation.org/shop/.
-The annual tags are $40, and they will be valid through the end of March 2024.
+Visitors can purchase annual tags for $40 in-person at any visitors’ center, or online at https://smokiesinformation.org/shop/.
 Tags purchased online will be sent right to your door.
-Please allow two weeks for shipping.
+However, please allow two weeks for shipping.

 General Sales

 Daily parking tags will be $5, and weekly parking tags will be $15.
-These tags will be available for purchase in person and online beginning February 21, 2023 at 10:00am.
 Tags can be purchased in-person at the various visitor’s centers and the automated fee machines at various parking areas (Cades Cove, Deep Creek, Metcalf Bottoms, Newfound Gap).
 Visitors can purchase the tags online via recreation.gov.
 The tags will be received by email, and visitors will need to print them and display them in their vehicle before visiting the Great Smoky Mountain National Park; park staff will not print the tags for you.
 Digital representation of tags will not be accepted.
 Parking tags will be needed for all vehicles that are parked for more than 15 minutes in the park.

 Important Disclaimer